tgranzow/overtime_app/README.md

 ## Refactor TODOS:
-- Refactor user association integration test in post_spec -Refactor posts/_form for admin user with status
+- Refactor user association integration test in post_spec
+- Refactor posts/form for admin user with status
+- fix post_spec rb:82 to use facto